learnbyexample/Command-line-text-processing/gnu_awk.md

 * For two files as input, `NR==FNR` will be true only when first file is being processed
 * Using `next` will skip rest of code when first file is processed
 * `a[$0]` will create unique keys (here entire line content is used as key) in array `a`
+    * just referencing a key will create it if it doesn't already exist, with value as empty string (will also act as zero in numeric context)
 * `$0 in a` will be true if key already exists in array `a`

 ```bash